 The tax free amount, reduced or increased as necessary, is turned into a tax code.
 HMRC do this, but the easiest way to understand how it works is to take off the last number and add on a letter.
-For example, in 2016/17, someone whose tax free amount is just the personal allowance of £11,000 will have a tax code of 1100L.
-This code means that your employee is entitled to £916.66 tax free pay per month or £211.53 per week.
+For example, in 2017/18, someone whose tax free amount is just the personal allowance of £11,500 will have a tax code of 1150L.
+This code means that your employee is entitled to £958 tax free pay per month or £221 per week.

 The letters used in tax codes often do not mean much to anybody.
 However they are there for HMRC to communicate with employers about changes to tax codes.
 Every year, for example, HMRC will issue guidance to employers telling them to uprate all ‘L’ codes for the new personal allowance amount.
-You can see an example of this in our news item.
-You can find a list of common tax code letters on the GOV.UK website.
+We talk about this annual process below.

-Please note that from 6 April 2016, part of the income tax paid by Scottish taxpayers on employment income will be calculated in line with the Scottish rate of income tax (SRIT).
+Please note that from 6 April 2017, Scottish taxpayers will pay Scottish Income Tax SRIT.
 HMRC will tell employers whether or not to treat an individual employee as a Scottish taxpayer by issuing tax codes prefixed with an ‘S’ for Scottish taxpayers.
 Operating an S code should make sure the correct tax is deducted at the correct rate.